dinedal/SQLVector/README_SYNC_SUPPORT.md

 # Synchronous Engine Support for SQL RAG

-This document describes the new synchronous engine support added to the sql_rag library, enabling compatibility with sync-only databases like DuckDB.
+This document describes the new synchronous engine support added to the sqlvector library, enabling compatibility with sync-only databases like DuckDB.

 ## Overview

-The sql_rag library now supports both asynchronous and synchronous SQLAlchemy engines:
+The sqlvector library now supports both asynchronous and synchronous SQLAlchemy engines:

 - **Async Support** (existing): For databases with async drivers like PostgreSQL with asyncpg, SQLite with aiosqlite
 - **Sync Support** (new): For databases with sync-only drivers like DuckDB, regular SQLite, MySQL, etc.